CP5637-2018-SP22/assessment-2-cp5637-team-06/README.md

 Tested up to: WordPress 4.9.8</br>
 <b>Description</b></br>
 The purpose of U3A Groups worldwide is to enhance the life of the Third Age community.This website is a proposed improved version of their previous website.</br>
-We currently have very low ‘brand recognition
-Most members join because of direct invitation
-We want new members to feel comfortable by using the Web site to become members To interact with our members
+NEED FOR AN UPDATE: currently have very low ‘brand recognition Most members join because of direct invitation new members should feel comfortable by using the Web site to become members To interaction between members
 To attract funds from benefactors